Signing out of account, Standby…

 If you’ve been looking for a platform to test out experimental sales ideas and practices that might just boost revenue, a sales lab could be the solution.

-If you’re familiar with the concept of a sales lab, chances are you might’ve heard about it in the context of a university or college.
+If you’re familiar with the concept of a lab, chances are you might’ve heard about it in the context of a university or college.
 In those cases it’s usually a purely educational endeavor that helps train students in sales skills.

 In fact, there’s another version that can more directly benefit your company.
 Beyond potentially creating stronger revenue streams, it can also future-proof your business.